 Do Store It Right Side Up

 Propane tanks use a relief valve that responds to the pressure of the propane tank.
-Storing your tanks upright lets this valve read the tank pressure correctly.
-With proper readings, it can release pressure as necessary.
+Storing your tanks upright lets this valve read the tank pressure correctly and work with the gas instead of liquid propane.
+With proper readings, it can release pressure as necessary and in gas form.

 If you store your tank on its side, the valve can’t do its job properly.
 The pressure can reach unsafe levels for the tank and damage the relief valve.
 At this point, you’ll need a pro to replace the relief valve or simply purchase a new propane tank.

 If the valve opens due to pressure and its on its side it will release liquid instead of gas.
 The liquid will vaporize and may be a significantly larger amount of propane making the danger much worse.

 Make sure the valve is off before disconnecting your tanks from any hoses or attachments.
 Otherwise, you could have a propane leak if the safety mechanisms in the tank fail.
 You want to create the safest possible scenario for storing your propane tanks, and this is a simple step to take.

 While it’s wise to find outdoor propane tank storage, it shouldn’t be in direct sunlight.
 The sun can quickly heat your tank walls and increase the pressure.
 If the pressure increases enoughh, it’ll activate the pressure relief valve, and propane will leak into the air and possibly even ignite in certain conditions.